 Serve with rice or noodles to soak up the sticky sauce.
 I quite like this on a salad for a light meal.

 - If you don’t have sweet soy sauce swap in a mixture of regular soy sauce and honey or maple syrup

 - You can marinade the chicken for up to 24 hours in the fridge.
 Or pack into an airtight container and freeze for advance meal prep.

 - Chinese Rice – Chinese style rice with five spice and soy.

 - Spicy Rice – Easy spicy rice – make as hot as you like!

 - Asian Slaw – Asian inspired slaw – packed with fresh vegetables

 - 1 dsp Sesame oil

-Mix sweet soy sauce, chili sauce and sesame oil.
+- Mix sweet soy sauce, chilli sauce and sesame oil.

 - Cut the chicken breast into bite-sized pieces, and marinate in the sauce mixture for a few minutes.